 We and our third-party manufacturers are also required to comply with the applicable current FDA Good Manufacturing Practices regulations, which include requirements relating to quality control and quality assurance, as well as the corresponding maintenance of records and documentation.
 Further, manufacturing facilities, which we outsource to third parties, must be approved by the FDA before they can be used to manufacture our product, and they are subject to additional FDA inspection.
+The CRL that we received from the FDA in August, 2020 as a result of deficiencies in the third-party manufacturing facility that manufactures PEDMARKTM on our behalf is a specific example of the risks associated with our third-party manufacturers.

 If we fail to comply with any of the FDA's continuing regulations, we could be subject to reputational harm and sanctions, including:

-- · delays, warning letters and fines; - · product recalls or seizures and injunctions on sales; - · refusal of the FDA to review pending applications; - · total or partial suspension of production; - withdrawals of previously approved marketing applications; and - · civil penalties and criminal prosecutions.
+- · delays, warning letters and fines; - · product recalls or seizures and injunctions on sales; - refusal of the FDA to review pending applications; - total or partial suspension of production; - · withdrawals of previously approved marketing applications; and - · civil penalties and criminal prosecutions.